opendkim.conf − Configuration file for opendkim

 A set of MTA names (a la the sendmail(8) DaemonPortOptions Name parameter) whose mail should be signed by this filter.
 There is no default, meaning MTA name is not considered when making the sign-verify decision.

-Specifies the path to an executable to be used for sending mail such as that generated by SendADSPReports and SendReports.
+Specifies the path to an executable to be used for sending mail such as that generated by SendReports.
 The default is @SENDMAIL_PATH@.
 The executable should accept typical sendmail(8) command line options "−t" (take addresses from message body) and "−f" (set envelope sender), accept the new message on its standard input, and return a non-zero exit status on any error.

 Allow addition of multiple signatures when a signing table is in use.
 See SigningTable for more information.